 "Medusa Touch are what great hard rock and metal is all about .
 Well crafted songs , catchy tunes , fist pumping head banging choruses and great riffs ."

-Medusa Touch in 2021 are still rocking as hard as we ever did in the 1980's.
+Medusa Touch are still rocking as hard as we ever did in the 1980's.
 Today the line up is: -

 Bruce - Drums & Backing Vocals

 We still have that NWOBHM vibe, but as you can imagine, nearly 40 years of influence rubs off and we have embraced it with open arms.

 Medusa Touch was born in 1983.

 Gogsy had just finished his time playing with punk Band THREATS from Edinburgh.
 He had started jamming guitar with his good friend Joe Gardner.
 Joe introduced Gogsy to MSG, Scorpions, Iron Maiden, Saxon and instantly there was a keen interest in getting a band started.
 Twin guitars like Iron Maiden and Thin Lizzy was a great fit for Joe and Gogsy and the jamming sessions were definitely centred on this style.

 At the same time but separately, Mike Murray and John Allison had started jamming drums and bass together.
 Drummer and bass player looking for guitarists, and 2 guitarists needing drums and bass.
 A marriage made in heaven?
 Mike had placed an advert in the local music press and the 2 teams got together for a few jam sessions and it all started to gel together.
 Next a vocalist.